 § 1136 Violations.

-(b) Any person who knowingly causes medication diversion of a patient, or resident, shall be guilty of a class G felony and guilty of a class F felony, if committed by a health-care professional.
+(b) Any person who knowingly causes medication diversion of a patient or resident, is guilty of the following:

-(e) Nothing in this section shall preclude a separate charge, conviction and sentence for any other crime set forth in this title, or in the Delaware Code.
+(e) Nothing in this section shall preclude a separate charge, conviction, and sentence for any other crime set forth in this title, or in the Delaware Code.

 § 1137 Suspension or revocation of license for violation by licensed or registered professional.